meltano/meltano/docs/src/README.md

 # Open source data pipelines

-Meltano is an [open source](https://gitlab.com/meltano/meltano) platform for building, running & orchestrating [Singer](https://www.singer.io/)- and [dbt](https://www.getdbt.com)-based ELT pipelines, that you can [run locally or host on any cloud](/developer-tools/self-hosted-installation.html).
+Meltano is an [open source](https://gitlab.com/meltano/meltano) platform for building, running & orchestrating ELT pipelines built out of [Singer](https://www.singer.io/) taps and targets and [dbt](https://www.getdbt.com) models, that you can [run locally or host on any cloud](/developer-tools/self-hosted-installation.html).

 Scroll down for details on [integration](/#integration-just-a-few-keystrokes-away), [transformation](/#transformation-as-a-first-class-citizen), and [orchestration](/#orchestration-right-out-of-the-box).